fbpx Skip to main content

 A bowl of soup may not sound like much, but it’s a lifeline to some.
 And when people come together, incredible things happen.

-From our humble beginning as a single soup kitchen, we’ve grown our network substantially.
-In six short years, Ladles of Love has grown from serving 70 meals at our very first soup kitchen to one of the most prolific food charity organisations in South Africa.
-Today, we support numerous other community kitchens, schools, social enterprises, and NPOs with much-needed groceries and other goods, allowing them to reach out further and touch the lives of the vulnerable who need it now more than ever.
+Ladles of Love has grown from serving 70 meals at our very first soup kitchen to one of the most prolific food charity organisations in South Africa.
+Today, we provide food relief to community kitchens, schools, early childhood centres and shelters with much-needed bulk non-perishables and fresh produce, allowing them to touch the lives of the vulnerable who need food now more than ever.

 Innovative, adaptable